 Prepare for a Hurricane - Staying Safe in Severe Weather

-Edited by Robbi, Anonymous, Lynn, Eng and 1 other
+Edited by Robbi, Lynn, Eng, Graeme

 One of the most important things that you can learn or know if you live in a storm prone environment is how to stay safe.
 A big part of staying safe is being prepared for what will happen when the storm arrives.

 What is a Hurricane?

 A hurricane is a type of a tropical-based cyclone, or a tropical storm with a high level of severity.
 This type of storm has the potential to develop in the southern region of the Atlantic Ocean, the eastern area of the Pacific Ocean, within the Gulf of Mexico, and in the Caribbean Sea.

 These tropical cyclones are accompanied by moderate to severe thunderstorms, and when they form in the area known as the Northern Hemisphere, the circulation of winds move in a counterclockwise motion in the immediate vicinity of the earth's atmosphere.

 Hurricanes have the ability to result in severe catastrophic damage �" not just to the coastal regions that they impact, but many hundred miles in inland areas, as well.
 The hurricane can spawn other storms, including tornadoes.
 The severe winds are damaging to everything that they touch.
 Depending on the category of the hurricane, it may cause more or less damage.
 Hurricanes can result in a loss of property, of utilities, and even of life.